Bjartur-I-Dali-Udbo/modernF1/README.md

 #
 # Data acquisition
-If you are not a nerdy fan of the layout steps for the scientific method, I advise you to skip this part.
-To your important inormation this highly critical part of this scientific project, was not written with passionate love for the most repeated standard procedure known to manking.
+If you are a fan of the totally not borings layout steps for the scientific method, I advise you to read this part.
+To your important information, this part of this scientific project, was not written with passionate love for the most repeated standard procedure known to manking and I was very thorough to do it correctly the first time. (it is not fun :( )

 ### **Ergast API** (https://ergast.com/mrd/) Now deprecated
   - Season List, Race Schedule
   - Qualifying Results, Sprint Qualifying Results